ajeetraina/pvl-tech-stack/README.md

 ## Implementation Architecture

-See the [architecture diagram](architecture.md) for a visual representation of how these components interact.
+See the [architecture.md](architecture.md) for a visual representation of how these components interact.

-## Deployment Guide

-Deployment instructions and configuration examples are available in the [deployment](deployment/) directory.

-## Contributing

-Contributions to improve the PVL tech stack are welcome.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.